You’ve come to the right place!

-We only review residential automatic pool cleaners, although some of the larger units we cover will work fine in a commercial setting.
+We review residential automatic pool cleaners, although some of the larger units we cover will work fine in a commercial setting, too.

-To power the device, a transformer is connected to a standard wall outlet and a 30 to 100 foot-long power cord connects the pool cleaner to the transformer.
+To power the device, a transformer is connected to a standard wall outlet and a 30 to 100 foot-long power cord connects the pool cleaner to a transformer.
+The transformer drops the power from 110/220 volts AC down to a much safer 24 volts DC to power the cleaner in your pool.

 Many robotic pool cleaners today are computer-controlled and automatically “learn” the most efficient path to clean your pool’s unique surfaces.
-This means they perform very efficiently, which saves you $$ on energy and chemicals compared to less intelligent units that rely on your pump’s circulation system.
+This means they can clean very efficiently, and this saves you $$ on energy and chemicals compared to less intelligent units that rely on your pump’s circulation system and wander around randomly, often getting stuck in one place.

 Some robotic pool vacuums offer a remote control that lets you drive the system from your patio chair (helpful for spot cleaning).